jbarson/Yaww/Readme.md

 Well this was fun, I havent done raw ajax requests since I first started coding.

 I did not get around to putting in tests.
-I generally do it after the fact, and I am already a little long.
+I am running a little long.